-I am a web developer specialized in the mobile space.
+I am an interface developer specialized in the mobile space.
 I accomplish my work using a variety of modern techniques and best practices, creating digital tools from scratch.
 My goal is to create tools and applications that are accessible, intuitive and useful.

 Tools I've created